ysyk2021/the-art-of-effective-meetings-how-to-run-successful-and-productive-meetings-at-work/src/chapter-4-1.md

-Chapter 4: Planning Successful Meetings: Understanding the Elements of Effective Meeting Planning
+Understanding the Elements of Effective Meeting Planning
 =================================================================================================

 Effective meeting planning is essential for achieving successful meeting outcomes.
 In this chapter, we will explore the elements of effective meeting planning and strategies for implementing them.